What is Cloud Dataproc?

 You can create and destroy clusters in several ways.
 The Cloud Dataproc sections in the Google Cloud Platform Console make it easy to manage clusters from your browser.
-Clusters can also be managed via the command line through the GCP SDK.
+Clusters can also be managed via the command line through the Cloud SDK.
 For more complex or advanced use cases, the Cloud Dataproc REST API can be used to programmatically manage clusters.

 Can I apply customized settings when I create a cluster?

 Cloud Dataproc supports initialization actions that are executed when a cluster is created.
 These initialization actions can be scripts or executables that Cloud Dataproc will run when provisioning your cluster to customize settings, install applications, or make other modifications to your cluster.